-tl;dr – No, you can’t order one yet, this is coming soon!
+tl;dr – No, they’re not here yet, but this is coming soon!
 Yay for new & more hardware options!
+See here to pre-order an Explorer HAT, eta of April 2018

 Over the years, people have had a lot of awesome ideas on how